jens-na/riscv-instr/README.md

 `-c` - Add a comment of the assembly code next to the instruction

-`--help` - Show the parameters of the tool.
+`-h` - Show the parameters of the tool.